bbauska/HTML5-Basics/README.md

 used when evaluating the content of this attribute.</h3>

-The `srcset` attribute allows to define a list of different image resources along with size information so that browser can pick the most appropriate image based on the actual device\'s resolution.
+The `srcset` attribute allows to define a list of different image resources along with size information so that browser can pick the most appropriate image based on the actual device's resolution.

 **Syntax:**